Skip to main content

 Trusted by Doctors.
 Powered by Pioneers

-Turnaround Time14 working days from receipt at Guardant laboratory
+Turnaround Time2-3 working weeks from receipt at Guardant laboratory

 AccreditationsFDA Breakthrough Device Designation, CAP & CLIA-accredited lab